 - Library visitors need their library ID card for access between 9am and 5pm - Monday to Friday.
 There is a ramp available at the entrance.

-- Accessible toilets are situated on the ground floor opposite the self-service issue machines.
+- Accessible toilets are situated on the ground floor corridor, left of the front host desk.

 Allerton Learning Space